Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 AnyStr = TypeVar('AnyStr', bytes, str)
 ```

-`AnyStr` can be used in many functions that accept either bytes or str, and return values of the given type.
+`AnyStr` can be used in functions which accept or return both bytes and str.

 > Note: The `TypeVar` is a generic type which restricts `AnyStr` to `bytes` or `str`.
 More information on [TypeVar]()

-### cast
+### Use typing.cast to help mypy understand a type

 Sometimes `mypy` will be unable to infer a type and may raise a false positive error.
 Using `typing.cast` is a way to tell `mypy` what the type of something is and is generally favored over using a `# type: ignore`.